 The prestigious list recognizes registered nurses for their outstanding professional abilities and commitment to improving health care in their communities.

 Four-year-old Payton is battling a rare blood disorder called hemophagocytic lymphohistiocytosis (HLH).
-Since her bone marrow transplant last week, she isn’t feeling herself — but she’s not fighting alone.
+Since her bone marrow transplant, she isn’t feeling herself — but she’s not fighting alone.
 Her best friend and CPAL, Lindsay Cannon, is right beside her.